In Geneious Prime 2022 onwards you can run Geneious operations via the command line rather than the graphical interface (GUI).

 Local.
 For example, to use a document from the local database, use:

 To use a document from a Shared database use:

 my_shared_databaseis your Shared Database name, and

 folder/folder/documentis the path to your file in Geneious)

 For more examples of how to push and pull files from the Geneious database to the command line, please see the Geneious User Manual.

 The CLI can also be used with an options profile file or Geneious workflow file to simplify setting algorithm options and automating tasks in the CLI.
-Please see sections 21.3 and 21.4 of the Geneious User Manual for further instructions.
+Please see Command Line Interface chapter of the Geneious User Manual for further instructions.

 The command line interface is under active development.
 If you would like to see additional functionality or have any comments regarding it, please contact support.